 While no workplace injury should be taken lightly, a burn injury can be especially traumatic and painful.
 If you suffer a burn at work, you are most likely entitled to recover workers’ compensation benefits.
 You may be uncertain of the ramifications of your injury, however, or which benefits you are owed.
 If you sustained a burn in the workplace, it is in your best interest to consult a knowledgeable Orange County burn injury lawyer to assist you in pursuing workers’ compensation benefits.
-At the Law Office of Joseph Richards, we have substantial experience in assisting injured workers in the pursuit of permanent or temporary disability benefits, as well as other benefits related to injury.
+At Law Office of Joseph Richards, P.C., we have substantial experience in assisting injured workers in the pursuit of permanent or temporary disability benefits, as well as other benefits related to injury.
 Our main office is in Orange County, and we have a second office in Riverside County.Causes of Burn Injuries

 Burns can be caused by a variety of sources.
 While heat and fire are the most obvious sources, electricity, chemicals, and gases can also cause burn injuries.
 A thermal burn occurs when an individual comes into contact with a flame, steam, or a boiling liquid, or when the person touches a hot object.
 Chemical burns are caused when the skin or lungs come into contact with caustic or toxic liquids or gases.
 An electrical burn results when a person comes into contact with an electrical current, which can occur by touching a wire, machine, or water that is electrified.Harm Caused by Burn Injuries